How We Go

 The Trails

-Getting from Point A to Point B has always been an adventure in the Espinhaço.
-Nowhere is that more evident than along its spectacular network of trails.
+Getting from Point A to Point B has always been a journey in the Espinhaço.
+Nowhere is that more evident than along its dense network of trails.

-Game trails, former railways, little-traveled dirt roads, and other paths abound, but three types of historic trail shape most of what we do in the backcountry:
+Game trails, former railways, little-traveled dirt roads, and other paths abound, but three types of historic trail form the backbone of most of our backcountry travel:

 · Colonial stone paths, built by enslaved Africans to carry diamonds and gold along the